shreyasminocha/shreyasminocha.me/content/blog/commit-message-setup.md

 Again, make sure the script is set to be executable.
 The result of this hook is that the commit would abort if my commit message does not meet the criteria.

 ![An example of an invalid commit message](/img/commit-message-setup/failed-commit.jpg)

+{{< figure src="/img/commit-message-setup/uninformative-messages.png" alt="An example of a failing commit message" caption="A failing commit message" >}}

 Thanks for reading!